ParedesGab/PP5-heritage-housing-issues/README.md

 ## ML Business Case

-### Predict Sale Price (SalePrice)
+### Predict SalePrice (SalePrice)

 #### Regression Model

-+ We want an ML model to predict a house sale price in Ames, Iowa.
++ We want an ML model to predict a house SalePrice in Ames, Iowa.
 + Given that the target variable is a continous value, we consider a **regression model**, which is supervised and uni-dimensional.
-+ Our ideal outcome is to provide our client with reliable insights for accurately predicting property sale prices, enabling them to optimize sales strategies and maximize value for houses they intend to sell.
++ Our ideal outcome is to provide our client with reliable insights for accurately predicting property SalePrices, enabling them to optimize sales strategies and maximize value for houses they intend to sell.
 + The model success metrics are:
   + At least 0.75 for R2 score, on both, the train and test set.